Barkas218/simple_shell/README.md

-imple Shell - C prorgramming language
+# Simple Shell - C prorgramming language

 This simple Shell - **Holbishell** - is a prorgramm that provides an interface for users to get access to the kernel's services.
 In other words the  **Holbishell** works as a command interpreter.